ha/fraggle/README.md

-# Fraggle (v1.0.0.pre.2 is compatable with Doozer 0.5)
+# Fraggle (v1.0.0.pre.2 is compatible with Doozer 0.5)
 **An EventMachine based Doozer client**

 ## Install